Asirix1/embrio_CNV/data_preprocessing/README.md

 You can add several acts of sequencing or sequencing data from several slots with the same sample name.
 In this case file pairs will be merged by pipeline.

-The script can write this warning in output:
+The script can write this warning in the output:

 "Sample {sample_name} has 3 file pairs.
 Please ensure there are 1, 2, or 4 file pairs."